abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 <img src="{% link /assets/imgs/avatar.png %}" width="40%">

-Abhay Venkatesh is Software Engineer at [Anduril Industries](https://anduril.com/) (employee #47) working on Platform Infrastructure Product and Architecture.
-His focuses include (but are not limited to) Data Systems, Deployment, Simulation, APIs, Autonomy, and C++ Infrastructure.
+Abhay Venkatesh is _Software Engineer_ at **[Anduril Industries](https://anduril.com/)** (employee #47) working on _Platform Infrastructure_ product and prchitecture.
+His focuses include (but are not limited to) data systems, deployment, simulation, APIs, autonomy, and C++ infrastructure.

-Previously, he was a founding engineer on several of Anduril's key programs ranging from Autonomy to Space.
+Previously, he was a key engineer on several of Anduril's future programs ranging from _Autonomy_ to _Space_.

 #### Education

-In college, Abhay worked on [AI Research](https://scholar.google.com/citations?user=Inp7zBgAAAAJ&hl=en) focusing on Machine Learning, Computer Vision, and Data Systems.
+In college, Abhay worked on [AI Research](https://scholar.google.com/citations?user=Inp7zBgAAAAJ&hl=en) focusing on machine learning, computer vision, and software systems.
 He published 6 papers in 1 year and 9 months while taking a full course load in advanced computer science and mathematics.

-He was also an intern on News Feed Integrity at [Facebook](https://engineering.fb.com/), and a research intern in Robotics and Software Platforms at [Stanford](https://www.stanford.edu/).
+He was also _Software Engineer Intern_ on News Feed Integrity at **[Facebook](https://engineering.fb.com/)**, and _Research Intern_ in Robotics and Software Platforms at **[Stanford](https://www.stanford.edu/)**.

-Abhay was the President and Co-Founder of *AI at UW* at the University of Wisconsin-Madison, from where he graduated with a Bachelor of Science in Computer Sciences and Mathematics with Distinction, and Departmental Honors in Computer Sciences.
+Abhay was the President and Co-Founder of _AI at UW_ at the **University of Wisconsin-Madison**, from where he graduated with a Bachelor of Science in computer sciences and mathematics with distinction, and departmental honors in computer sciences.

 #### Interests

-Abhay is primarily interested in Computer Sciences with an emphasis on Advanced Software Systems.
-He has successfully designed and built ground-breaking robotics platforms, invented cutting-edge AI algorithms, and lead Software Platform Infrastructure development at one of the world's best technology companies.
+Abhay is primarily interested in computer science with an emphasis on advanced software systems.
+He has successfully designed and built ground-breaking robotics platforms, invented cutting-edge AI algorithms, and lead software infrastructure development at one of the world's best technology companies.

 #### Writing